Don Karp, May 30 2026

 Dense vegetation along the alleyway

-Entrances along the alleyway--left: the first one, on the right side of the alley; middle: second, on the left; right: straight ahead to my friend's home
+Entrances along the alleyway-- Left: the first one, on the right side of the alley -- Middle: second, on the left -- Right: straight ahead to my friend's home

-6. Outside Safaya's Home
+6. Outside Saffiah's Home

 This is a very homey yet beautiful bungaló surrounded by a variety of lovely plants.